tshepang/blog/content/arts/Letta Mbulu vs. Miriam Makeba.rst

    *I Need Your Love*; *Maru a pula*; *Kube*)

-My `simple rating system`__ gives Makeba 11 points and Mbuli gets a whooping 15.
-That's a scary number since it would mean `she's superior to Salif Keita`__ and just a point below Burning Spear!
+My `simple rating system`__ gives Makeba 11 points and Mbuli gets a
+15. That's a scary number since it would mean `she's superior to Salif Keita`__ and just a point below Burning Spear!
 This I should revisit!